TL;DR

 General laboratory tests

 Between crises the blood count is normal.
-In a crisis, the FBC would have low hemoglobin level and reticulocytosis and the blood film may show contracted and fragmented cells with bite cells and blister cells which have had Heinz bodies removed by the spleen.
+In a crisis, the CBC would have low hemoglobin level and reticulocytosis and the blood film may show red blood cell morphology with contracted and fragmented cells, bite cells and blister cells which have had Heinz bodies removed by the spleen.

 Specific tests